otron/tdt4250-presentation/README.md

-tdt4250
+tdt4250-presentation
 =======

-LaTeX source for a presentation of "Building a database on S3" for the course TDT4150 during the autumn semester of 2013 at NTNU.
+LaTeX source for a presentation of "Building a database on S3", an article by Matthias Brantner, Daniela Florescu, David Graf, Donald Kossmann and Tim Kraska.

+The presentation was given by me.

+It probably went okay.